Schmiddo/torchpcl/REFACTOR_PLAN.md

 3. Start with `torch.linalg.eigh` for the batched `3x3` solve.
 Keep the current analytic eigensolver only if benchmarks demonstrate that it materially improves realistic workloads and its numerical tests are strong.
-4. Make self-neighbor inclusion explicit and default to inclusion.
+4. Include the query point when the cloud is searched against itself.
 5. Return `NormalResult` with a validity mask rather than silently relying on a zero vector.
-6. Support orientation modes:
-   - `"none"`;
-   - `"viewpoint"` with viewpoint `(3,)` or `(B, 3)`.
+6. Sign-align estimates to attached input normals when present; otherwise leave signs unspecified.
-7. Return curvature optionally from the covariance eigenvalues.
+7. Return curvature from the covariance eigenvalues.
 8. Initially run under `torch.no_grad()` or document the operation as non-differentiable.
 Reconsider gradients only if a real use case appears.